To be considered eligible for any GeoCorps America position, an applicant must meet all of the following eligibility criteria.

 You can apply for up to seven GeoCorps/Guest Scientist positions.
 However, you can only accept an offer for one position.
-Those applying for the GeoCorps Diversity Internship positions have no limit on the number of Diversity Internships they can apply to.
-Diversity Internship applicants are also eligible to apply separately for GeoCorps/Guest Scientist positions.
+Those applying for the GeoCorps Diversity positions have no limit on the number of Diversity Internships they can apply to.
+Diversity position applicants are also eligible to apply separately for GeoCorps/Guest Scientist positions.

 Although GeoCorps participants are not considered employees of GSA nor the U.S. government, the GeoCorps America program takes Equal Employment Opportunity principles very seriously.
 Selection of positions will be made solely on the basic of merit and qualifications, without regard to race, sex, color, creed, age, marital status, national origin, sexual orientation, non-disqualifying handicap conditions, or any other factors not related to performance.